Nivitus/Cotton-Disease-Detection/README.md

    http://127.0.0.1:5000/
    ```

+## About Dataset
+For this project I have download dataset form [Kaggel](https://www.kaggle.com/janmejaybhoi/cotton-disease-dataset) .
+In this dataset there are three folders like train , test and validation folder .
+In this dataset there are 4 category like diseased cotton leaf , diseased cotton plant , fresh cotton leaf , fresh cotton plant.

 ## Deployment on Heroku
 - After successfully running my app on your local machine, you can also deploy my app on heroku by following the steps given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python).
 You have to do it on your own risk.
 - In case, if you have any issues on deploying the app, please open a new issue by clicking [here](https://github.com/Nivitus/Machine-Learning-Projects/issues/new/choose).
 Because it may help others while deploying.